Vercixx/MC_Server_Resource_Packs/README.md

 1. Open config file
 2. Add link to raw zip file of your resource pack
 3. Add SHA1 checksum [from this file](CHECKSUM.md)
+  > [!NOTE]
+  > Server may not require SHA1 checksum
-4. Start/restart your server
+5. Start/restart your server
-5. Join server using Minecraft client and accept download of resource pack
+6. Join server using Minecraft client and accept download of resource pack
+> [!IMPORTANT]
+> After accepting a download Minecraft will always accept the download without the prompt